Thage G. Peterson: Political career

 Peterson was first elected a member of parliament in 1971.
-He first served as state secretary in the Prime Minister's Office (Statsrådsberedningen) from 1971 to 1975, and then as minister without portfolio, responsible for government coordination in Palme I Cabinet from 1975 to 1976.
+He first served as state secretary in the Prime Minister's Office from 1971 to 1975, and then as minister without portfolio, responsible for government coordination in Palme I Cabinet from 1975 to 1976.
 When the Social Democrats returned to power following the 1982 election, Peterson was made minister of industry, and remained on this post until 1988, in the Palme II Cabinet and the Carlsson I Cabinet.
 In addition, he briefly served as acting minister for justice and head of the Ministry of Justice in 1988 following the resignation of Anna-Greta Leijon.
 Peterson then served as Speaker of the Riksdag from 1988 to 1991.

 Peterson was chairman of the Committee on the Constitution from 1991 to 1994, and following the 1994 election, he returned to the Carlsson III Cabinet as minister of defence and head of the Ministry of Defence, and remained in this post until 1997.
 He then served as minister in the Prime Minister's Office from 1997 to 1998.

 Peterson was a member of the War Delegation from 1982 to 1998 and of the Advisory Council on Foreign Affairs from 1988 to 1997.
 He was vice chairman of the National Swedish Touring Theatre from 1967 to 1972, municipal council in Nacka from 1967 to 1974, chairman in government inquiries, board member of A-Pressen from 1973 to 1975, member of the executive committee of the Swedish Social Democratic Party board from 1975 to 1990, chairman of Stockholm County social democratic party district from 1974 to 1989, member of the Riksdag from 1971 to 1998, Board of Governors of the Sveriges Riksbank from 1976 to 1982, and a member of the Nordic Council from 1976 to 1982.